kitpages/KitpagesDataGridBundle/README.md

 This Symfony2 Bundle is a simple datagrid bundle.
 It aims to be easy to use and extensible.

+## Warning version 2

+Version 2 is here.
+You can switch to branch 1.x (or tags 1.x) if you want to stay on legacy version.
-Version 2 is coming !
-There are BC Breaks.
+There are BC Breaks between version 1 and version 2.
-You can stay on v1.x with composer.

 Actual state
 ============